awthomp/Persimmon/docs/src/evaluation.md

 more interaction from the user.

-* First task is the creation of a simple workflow, the objective of this task being to introduce Persimmon to the participants in the simplest terms.
+* First task is the creation of a simple workflow, the objective of this task being to introduce Whitewater to the participants in the simplest terms.
 Using the iris dataset they perform a cross validation evaluation of their chosen classificator.
 * Second task is modifying the previous workflow to create a more complex